salsabilmislat/reading-notes/Read302.md

 in another word The constructor for a React component is called then an instance of a component will be created and inserted into the DOM.

-**Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates**
+**Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates.**

 1. constructor